Larch Valley & Sentinel Pass Hike at Moraine Lake

 • Estimated time: 4.5hrs

 Alternate Route – you can reach Sentinel Pass via the Paradise Valley trailhead.
-This route will take 27km+ roundtrip to complete if you hike back to the Paradise Valley trailhead or 20km if you hike directly to Moraine Lake.
-This route however gives you the chance to see the Giant Steps.
+This route will take 27km+ roundtrip to complete if you hike it as an out-and-back trail OR 20km if you hike directly to Moraine Lake as a point to point trail.
+This route also gives you the chance to see the Giant Steps.

 The Larch Valley and Sentinel Pass hike at Moraine Lake is well trafficked and easy to follow.
 Hikers can expect to find snow at Sentinel Pass until late in the season which is why it’s recommended to bring micro-spikes.